mdn/content/files/en-us/web/html/element/time/index.md

 This element should not be used for dates prior to the introduction of the Gregorian calendar (due to complications in calculating those dates).

-The _datetime value_ (the machine-readable value of the datetime) is the value of the element’s `datetime` attribute, which must be in the proper format (see below).
-If the element does not have a `datetime` attribute, **it must not have any element descendants**, and the _datetime value_ is the element’s child text content.
+The _datetime value_ (the machine-readable value of the datetime) is the value of the element's `datetime` attribute, which must be in the proper format (see below).
+If the element does not have a `datetime` attribute, **it must not have any element descendants**, and the _datetime value_ is the element's child text content.

 ### Valid datetime Values